csvpath/csvpath/docs/assignment.md

 `asbool` overrides the previously described variable qualifiers.
 If `asbool` is found, the assignment returns True or False in the match according to the value the variable is set to.
 The interpretation of the variable's new value as a bool is similar to Python's `bool(x)`, but with the addition of "true" and "false" being treated as the True and False value, respectively.

-Finally, `nocontrib` is superior to all the other variable qualifiers.
-If found, the match returns True.
-It is, again, a way of taking the assignment out of consideration for the match.
+Finally, `nocontrib` is superior to all the other variable qualifiers, from the perspective of match decision voting.
+If found, the assignment is not considered for matching.

 The primacy or order of consideration is:

-1. No qualifiers
+1. No qualifiers always succeeds
-2. `nocontrib` overrides all below, making any other qualifiers meaningless
+2. `nocontrib` overrides other assignment qualifiers
-3. `asbool` overlays all below, after any changes
+3. `asbool` overlays all other assignment qualifiers except nocontrib
-4. `onchange` or `latch` without `onmatch` are considered before any combinations that include `onmatch`
-5. `onmatch` plus `onchange` and/or `latch` is considered before just `onmatch`
-6. `onmatch`
+4. `onmatch` determines if any of the below qualifiers come into play
+4. `notnone` is the next highest priority
+5. `increase` and `decrease` are the next highest priority after `notnone`
+4. `onchange` or `latch` are the lowest priority, meaning that they can be overridden, blocked from consideration, or have their match vote (or absence of voting) modified by any of the other variable qualifiers.

 This may seem like a lot.
 And it is.
 The silver lining is that the qualifiers have a lot of expressive power that you can tap into when you need it, and ignore when you don't.